43110JOSHUA/ClassTracker/README.md

 2) COMMANDS:
     - 1 - Add a classmate to the database.
     - 2 - Remove a classmate from the database.
+    - 3 - Edit a classmate's entry.
-    - 3 - Search for a classmate.
+    - 4 - Search for a classmate.
-    - 4 - Calculate statistics.
+    - 5 - Calculate statistics.
-    - 5 - Quit program.
+    - 6 - Quit program.